GTRows/Inventory-And-Order-Manager/README.md

 4. **Database Connection**:

    The project uses MongoDB.
 By default, it tries to connect to a MongoDB instance at `localhost:27017`.
 You can change the connection settings in `src/main/resources/application.properties`.

-5. **API Documentation**:

-   Once the application is running, you can view the API documentation and test the endpoints via Swagger UI at `http://localhost:8080/swagger-ui.html`.

-6. **Postman Collection**:

-   A Postman collection is provided in the repository for testing the various endpoints.

-## Unit Tests (Upcoming)